ekliao/EricLiaoDigitalGarden/src/site/notes/Zotero 筆記軟體.md

 Zotero is a tool I've heard enough about but never tried until today.
 One showstopper feature I care about is handwritten annotation, which is woefully missing in the almost perfect [[Obsidian plugin - Annotator｜PDF註記插件\|Obsidian plugin - Annotator｜PDF註記插件]].
 # Desideratum

-This official forum thread below suggests that Zotero doesn't support freehand drawing on a PDF page.
-Too bad!
+Zotero's official forum thread below suggests that Zotero doesn't support freehand drawing on a PDF page.
+What a pity!
 By the way, they call this functionality "inking."

 #paste/glasp/link
 ## PDF Annotation: Inking